domgiles/BatchTests/README.md

 Install the following python libs using the following command

-pip install faker colarama halo psycop2g
+pip install faker colorama halo psycopg2-binary

 NOTE : You'll also need a user in the target database to run the test against.